andex-fi/docs/docs/concepts/glossary.md

 ## Reserves

 The liquidity available within a pair.
-This was more commonly referenced before concentrated liquidity was introduced.

 ## Slippage